-Item K-Gross receipts of \$25,000 or less
+Item K-Gross Receipts of \$25,000 or Less

-Check this box if the organization's gross receipts are normally not more than \$25,000.
-However, if the organization received a Form 990 Package, see General Instruction A and the discussion on gross receipts in General Instruction B.
+Check this box if the organization's gross receipts are normally not more than \$25,000 but the organization chooses to file a return.
+If the organization chooses to file a return, be sure to file a complete return.
+See General Instruction B for a discussion on gross receipts and General Instruction W for a discussion on a complete return.

-Item L-Calculating gross receipts
+Item L-Calculating Gross Receipts